-Contact Us for a Free Consultation 908-962-9929
+Contact Us for a Consultation 908-962-9929

 NJ Supreme Court Appeals Lawyer

-NJ.
+EXPERIENCED NJ.
 SUPREME COURT APPEALS/APPELLATE LAWYER

-The Law Office of Charles Dawkins Jr. LLC (908) 962-9929 has argued before the N.J.
+The Law Office of Charles Dawkins Jr. LLC (908) 962-9929 has written briefs and argued successfully before the N.J.
 Supreme Court in S.T. v.
 1515 Broad St., LLC., 241 N.J.
 257 (N.J.
 2020).
 Consequently, the Law Office has experience in actually appearing before the N.J.
 State Supreme Court; and Charles Dawkins Jr., Esq. has been practicing law for over 20 years.
 Many appellate lawyers write briefs, but few Appellate lawyers actually appear before the New Jersey Supreme Court because the court does not hear many cases per year even though many cases are filed requesting the New Jersey Supreme Court to hear the case.

 HOW DOES A RESPONDENT/APPELLANT APPEAL A CASE TO THE NJ.
 SUPREME COURT?